teicherus/Tensorflow-Lite-for-Amazonlinux-2/README.md

 ```
 ## Commands

+You can either build it yourself, or just use my prebuild versions.

+### Build

 Run the following commands (or use [build.bat](build.bat) on windows or [build.sh](build.sh) on linux/mac) in the same directory where you created the Dockerfile.
 ```
     docker build -t tflite_amazonlinux .